nikeshgitpro611/reactjs/Hook/README.md

 -

 > contextApi
+- useContext is a hook in React that allows you to access and use context values in your functional components.Context provides a way to share values like themes, user information, or settings between components without having to pass props down manually at every level.
 - It is particularly useful for scenarios where multiple components need access to the same state or functions, such as theming, user authentication, and global settings.
 - Avoids Prop Drilling: Passes data through the component tree without needing to pass props at every level.
 - Simplicity: No need to install additional libraries like Redux.
+- Creating a Context: createContext is used to create a new context.
+- Providing a Context Value: ThemeContext.Provider is used to wrap components and provide the context value ("dark" in this case).
+- Consuming the Context Value: useContext(ThemeContext) is used to access the current value of the context inside the ThemeButton component.
+It gives you the value provided by the nearest ThemeContext.Provider above in the component tree.

 01. Step-by-Step Implementation
  - Create a Context for Authentication: import React, { createContext, useState, useContext } from 'react';